How to Stop Picking Your Nails and Cuticles

 2. Introduce protective structure

-Protective manicures are the antithesis of conventional manicures.
+Protective manicures are the complete opposite of conventional manicures.

 While most manicures focus on surface-level aesthetics, Atelier Anaiis focuses on the health of what’s growing underneath the polish: your nail plate.